|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

 The introduction of advanced petrophysical measurements in Australian mining is opening the door for exploiting new applications, many centered around “big data” or machine learning techniques, such as automated facies identification, high resolution mapping of both major and minor minerals, and 3D visualisation of ore properties.

-Summary Acquiring seismic data has typically been an expensive pursuit and acquisition systems are typically not easily adaptable to suit different acquisition scenarios.
+Acquiring seismic data has typically been an expensive pursuit and acquisition systems are typically not easily adaptable to suit different acquisition scenarios.
+In this paper we detail the manufacture and performance of an easily adaptable, low-cost, seismic acquisition system using widely available open-source electronic components.
 Data recorded using the system is comparable to that obtained using a far more expensive commercial seismograph.
 We aim to develop our design into an open-source seismograph that should enable seismic data to be acquired far more cheaply and thus frequently in the future.
-Introduction Acquiring seismic data has typically been an expensive pursuit.
-Although geophones are relatively cheap ( $20/element) the recording electronics are not.